 King Edward VII Estate

-"Lady Penelope have been contracted by ‘Encore’ Estate Management company to work at the King Edward VII Estate for the past 12 months and during that time we have enjoyed working with a collaborative and engaging team of professional people - who clearly know their job and who undertake the tasks required of them in a considerate and respectful manner.
+"Lady Penelope have been contracted by ‘Encore’ Estate Management company to work at the King Edward VII Estate since 2016 and during that time we have enjoyed working with a collaborative and engaging team of professional people - who clearly know their job and who undertake the tasks required of them in a considerate and respectful manner.
 Their attention to detail is excellent as is their knowledge and dedication to their work."